What to do when a pupil moves abroad.

 - confirmation from receiving school that the child is attending or a place has been agreed

-Without the above information you will need to treat the child as missing and refer to CME.
+Without this information you will need to treat the child as missing and refer to CME.

 It would be desirable (but not essential) to obtain a copy of a visa or work permit or other pertinent paperwork supporting the move.